Mobiance/cuisine-cycle/README.md

 ## Problem Statement

 Food waste is a significant issue contributing to environmental degradation and global hunger.
-According to [source], [statistics].
 Our goal is to tackle this problem by empowering users to make the most of their ingredients and reduce food waste at home.

 ## Solution Overview